awsdocs/amazon-eks-user-guide/doc_source/fargate-getting-started.md

 ## Create a Fargate profile for your cluster<a name="fargate-gs-create-profile"></a>

 Before you can schedule Pods that are running on Fargate in your cluster, you must define a Fargate profile that specifies which Pods use Fargate when they're launched\.
-For more information, see [AWS Fargate profile](fargate-profile.md)\.
+For more information, see [Define which Pods use Fargate when launched](fargate-profile.md)\.

 **Note**
 If you created your cluster with `eksctl` using the `--fargate` option, then a Fargate profile is already created for your cluster with selectors for all Pods in the `kube-system` and `default` namespaces\.
 Use the following procedure to create Fargate profiles for any other namespaces you would like to use with Fargate\.